LukeGall/Level-4-Solo-Project/notesDiary.md

 ## Issues to fix

-* add ghost image
-* Restrict amount of marbles present
+* Change the amount of marbles to a number not a list
 * Reduce data load of boards
 * Improve the saving and uploading of boards
 * Disable buttons during puzzles if can't place